logicalgraphs/crypto-n-rust/src/libs/book/README.md

 ## Revisions

+* 1.02, 2026-01-25: Separated types to its own set of modules; added type-tests
 * 1.01, 2026-01-07: Added first test (`ht_empty_list`) to
 [list_utils](list_utils.rs).
 It's all uphill, sry: sunshine and daffodils from here!